ucsb-ds/pl-dev-team/custom-docker-grading.md

     git push origin master
     ```
 11. Now, we need to create or update our docker images.
 In these instructions, we'll update `phtcon/grader-python`.

+    To do this, starting from the root directory of the PrarieLearn repo, we do the following:

+    ```
+    pwd
+    cd graders/python
+    docker buildx build --platform linux/amd64,linux/arm64 -t phtcon/grader-python:latest --push .
+    ```

+    > 🔥 **Important:** The `--platform linux/amd64` flag is **required** for PrairieLearn compatibility.
+    > The `linux/arm64` is optional for Apple Silicon (M1/M2) compatibility.